bmaupin/junkpile/README.md

-# graveyard
+# junkpile
-Where my old and ugly code goes to die
+Where everything else goes

+:warning: **Warning**: some of this code is quite old and most of it is very ugly.